-Unclogging a Toilet with Baking Soda & Vinegar
+Can You Clear Your Clogged Toilet with Baking Soda & Vinegar?

 Have you heard about people unclogging sinks with baking soda and vinegar?
 Combined, baking soda and vinegar can sometimes clear a clogged sink, but in many cases, they can also take care of a toilet clog.
 However, to avoid a small eruption all over the bathroom floor, you’ll want to measure them very carefully.